Almagest: Contents

+The Syntaxis Mathematica books

 The Syntaxis Mathematica consists of thirteen sections, called books.
 As with many medieval manuscripts that were handcopied or, particularly, printed in the early years of printing, there were considerable differences between various editions of the same text, as the process of transcription was highly personal.
-An example illustrating how the Syntaxis was organized is given below.
-It is a Latin edition printed in 1515 at Venice by Petrus Lichtenstein.
+An example illustrating how the Syntaxis was organized is given below; it is a Latin edition printed in 1515 at Venice by Petrus Lichtenstein.